Yevgeny Mravinsky: Conducting style

 Surviving videos show that Mravinsky had a sober appearance on the podium, making simple but clear gestures, often without a baton.
 The critic James McCarthy said of Mravinsky's Tchaikovsky performances:

 The Leningrad Philharmonic play like a wild stallion only just held in check by the willpower of its master.
 Every smallest movement is placed with fierce pride; at any moment it may break into such a frenzied gallop that you hardly know whether to feel exhilarated or terrified.

 Method

 In a 1970s interview on Leningrad Television, when asked how he chose a particular interpretation of the music he conducted, Mravinsky explained that he tried to understand what the composer's intention was by immersing himself in the "atmosphere" of the music (he used the term "atmospherization").

 Recordings

-Mravinsky recorded for the state classical label, Melodiya.
-Additionally, in the 21st century, his recordings have been available under Erato Records and Profil – G Haenssler.
+Mravinsky recorded for the state classical label Melodiya and for Deutsche Grammophon.
+Additionally, in the 21st century, his recordings were made available by Erato Records and Profil – G Haenssler.